Canvas Grading and Testing FAQ for Faculty

 How do I issue final grades?

 WebAdvisor continues to be the sole way for CMC faculty to issue final grades at the end of each semester.
 Final grades cannot be issued via Canvas.
 The Canvas Gradebook provides the instructor a means of easily inputting and distributing grades for students as the semester progresses.
-The Canvas Gradebook can serve as a communication tool between students and instructors and allows the instructor to monitor the activity of high-risk students.
+The Canvas Gradebook can help students track their progress and performance and facilitate communication between students and instructors.

 I have a question about Assignments.